 The care of the land through conservation management is a major concern and ensures a good bio-diversity and flourishing of wildlife.
 A kitchen garden provides vegetables and soft fruit for our table, woodland, and several acres of rough grassland are places to walk or sit to see the wildlife or to enjoy the wide views over the surrounding countryside.

-The Community of the Holy Cross was founded in 1857 by Elizabeth Neale (sister of John Mason Neale, the hymnographer), at the invitation of Father Charles Fuge Lowder.
-The foundation was intended for Mission work in Father Lowder’s parish of London Docks, but succeeding generations felt that the Community was being called to a life of greater withdrawal, and earlier in the twentieth century the Benedictine Office, and later the Rule of St Benedict, were adopted.
+The Community of the Holy Cross was founded in 1857 by Elizabeth Neale, sister of John Mason Neale, the hymnographer, at the invitation of Father Charles Fuge Lowder.
+The foundation was for mission work in Father Lowder’s parish of London Docks, and mission work continued in a number of small houses up to the 1930’s.

 Later generations felt that the Community was being called to a life of greater withdrawal and Retreat work was developed.
 At about this time the Sisters began to live under the Benedictine Rule and about mid-way through the century the Benedictine Office was adopted.
 In 1886 a Mother House had been built for the Community in Sussex and in 1978 the Sisters moved to Nottinghamshire in the East Midlands.